tejbans/tejbans.github.io/_posts/2016-10-12-Javascript-Basics.md

 **Functions**

-Functions are defined by using the keyword function followed by the function name.
-See below In example below "greeting" is the Function name
+Functions are defined by using the keyword 'function' followed by the function name.
+In example below "greeting" is the Function name

     function greeting(){
     ...
     }

-Another way to define a function is in Javascript is by creating a variable and set it equal to a function.
+Another way to define a function in Javascript is by creating a variable and set it equal to a function.
 If defined this way, no name is defined after the function keyword.Ex.

     var greeting = function() {...}

 Functions are executed by referring to its name.
 Ex: greeting();
-Arguments can be passed to the Javascript fucntions, they are defined without the keyword 'var'.
+Arguments can be passed to the Javascript functions, they are defined without the keyword 'var'.
 And if you want the function to return some value , you use the 'return' keyword followed by whatever value you want to return.
 Ex:

     function greeting (name){